ahskur/100_Days_of_Code/031 - Flashcard Program/README.md

 ## Customization

-- Place your own words list in the `data/french_words.csv` file.
+- Place your own words list as `data/[language]_words.csv` file.
 Make sure the CSV file contains named columns for each word and its translations.
 - You can replace the flashcard front and back images with your own images in the `images/` directory, using the filenames `card_front.png` and `card_back.png`.
 - Customize the application's appearance and layout by modifying the code in the UI section.